aws-samples/ebs-benchmarking-results-for-improved-performance-on-ebs-optimized-amd-instances/README.md

 ```
 As you can see the IOPs has gone to 40.1K.

-The steps were followed on a m6a.xlarge instance and was able to find similar results in instance as you can see below
+The same steps were followed on a m6a.xlarge instance and was able to find similar results in instance as you can see below

 ```
 Starting 16 processes
 fio_test_file: Laying out IO file (1 file / 0MiB)